HewlettPackard/ilo-rest-api-docs/source/includes/_ilo5_updateservicedoc.md

 ### Tasks

 #### Update Agents and Strong Queue Order
-Because different updates must be performed in different environments, the update agent may vary by use case or client preference.
+Different updates must be performed in different ways:
+* Using iLO 5 over the management network
+* During server power on by UEFI BISO
+* Under an Operating System with SUM

+The `UpdateableBy` property indicates which "update agent" may perform the update.

 For an update to be applied to a running operating system, SUM or SUT must run on the OS.
 SUM/SUT checks for pending tasks that include `RuntimeAgent` in the `UpdateableBy` property.